-Pamela Angelle is Associate Professor and Program Coordinator of the Educational Administration Program in the Department of Educational Leadership and Policy Studies at the University of Tennessee.
-Angelle received her PhD in Educational Leadership from Louisiana State University and a MEd from the University of Louisiana.
-Angelle came to Tennessee after working for the Louisiana Department of Education as a School Improvement Coordinator.
+Pamela Angelle is Professor and Program Coordinator of the Educational Administration Program in the Department of Educational Leadership and Policy Studies at the University of Tennessee.
+Angelle teaches courses at the undergraduate, masters, specialist, and doctoral level.
+She serves as a leadership content expert for the undergraduate leadership minor program.
+At the graduate level, she teaches leadership theory, organizational theory, leadership for change, and academic writing.
+Prior to accepting a position at the University of Tennessee, Angelle worked as a School Improvement Coordinator for the Louisiana Department of Education.

 Angelle's research expertise includes teacher leadership, international comparative studies in school leadership, and organizational constructs which support effective schooling.
 Her research has been presented both nationally and internationally.
 Her most recent edited book is A Global Perspective of Social Justice Leadership for School Principals and serves as Guest Editor of a forthcoming issue of International Studies in Educational Administration which will focus on organizational influences of teacher leadership.

 Dr. Angelle serves on the UCEA Center for International Study of School Leadership Advisor Board.
 She is Co-Director of the Social Justice Leadership Strand of the International School Leaders Development Network (www.isldn.weebly.com) and has served as co-convener and program co-chair of the annual conference since 2014.
 She serves on the editorial board of Management in Education Journal and Research in Educational Administration and Leadership Journal.
 Her service to the University of Tennessee includes membership on the University Residency Appeals Committee, the College Curriculum Review Committee, and the College of Education Mentoring Committee.
 Angelle has also served as the Educational Administration Program Coordinator for the Department of Educational Leadership and Policy Studies since 2008.